 Overall position

 This summary of submissions is largely qualitative in nature, focusing on submitters’ comments and explanation rather than on the overall position.
 This is because there were a small number of submissions (44), disproportionally represented by the chemical and primary industry sectors.
-More importantly, half the submissions were received in PDF files via email, and many of them did not indicate the submitters’ position clearly, requiring some interpretation during submission processing and analysis.
+More importantly, half the submissions were received in PDF files via email, and many submission processing and analysis.
 In general, however, most submitters supported or supported the proposals in part, with some requests for particular changes (figure 2).

 Submitters also had different positions on each proposal.